Originally published December 4, 2012, updated January 15, 2016

 <h2>Quality, Growth-oriented SEO Services that Get Results</h2>

-<h3>Using Heading Tags As An Outline
+Using Heading Tags As An Outline

-<h2>How and Where Heading Tags Are Displayed
+How and Where Heading Tags Are Displayed

-It is recommended that your headings use larger fonts than standard size, with h1 being the largest, h2 second largest and so on.
+It is recommended that your headings use larger fonts than standard-sized text, with h1 being the largest, h2 second largest and so on.
 You can also use colors to make your headings stand out, especially once you get down to the h5s and h6s, which might be the same size as the rest of the text.

-<h2>How You Benefit From Good Headings
+How You Benefit From Good Headings

 Proper heading usage can have both a visual and a search impact, either of which can help or hurt your site performance.

 At the most basic level, headings help improve the ability of the reader to review, consume and digest your page content.
-Headings help them easily peruse and find information that is most relevant to their particular need.
-Without the ability to skim, readers will be forced to read every word, or worse, just abandon the page.
-Skimmable headings allow them to jump around the page looking for key points and context that helps them make a decision about what to do next.
+Headings help visitors easily peruse and find the information that is most relevant to their particular need.
+Without the ability to skim, readers will be forced to read every word rather than being able to jump to content most relevant for their needs.
+Too much of that and readers are likely to jump ship.

 Added Search Relevance

 Keyword usage in your heading tags should be minimal and only inserted when it makes logical sense to the reader to do so.
-Don’t try to stuff your headings with keywords as that will only produce a negative impact on both he search engine and the visitor.
+Don’t try to stuff your headings with keywords as that will only produce a negative impact on both the search engine and the visitor.

-<h2>How to Craft a Good Heading
+How to Craft a Good Heading

-There is no universal right or wrong for how to write headings.
+There is no universal right or wrong way to write headings.
 Some are short (2-3 words), while others might be 5-10 word sentences.
 I prefer longer, sentence-like headings, as they help sell the content below it.
 The route you go is entirely up to you and the preferences of your audience.